Active Optical VS Traditional Copper Cables

 Active optical cables transcend some of the constraints of passive cables by incorporating optics and electronics into the connections.
-Whereas passive cables are typically copper-based, active cables can employ copper wire and fiber optics to deliver an all-in-one solution, built into one cable.
+Whereas passive cables are typically copper-based, active cables can employ copper wire and fiber optics.
+This delivers a convenient all-in-one solution, built into one cable.

-Copper passive cables are bulky and numerous, making physical data center management challenging and vulnerable to electromagnetic interference (Unwanted electrical noise introduced into a system by an outside source that can cause poor operation, malfunction, or complete system shutdown), restricting copper’s performance and dependability.
+Copper passive cables are bulky and numerous.
+This characteristic makes physical data center management challenging and vulnerable to electromagnetic interference (Unwanted electrical noise from an outside source that causes poor operation, malfunction, or complete system shutdown).
+Interference like this can restrict copper’s performance and dependability making the differences between active optical vs. traditional copper obvious.

 Assortment of copper cables

-Instead, Active Optical Cable (AOC) is a hybrid design technique that utilizes optical fiber “between the connectors” to deliver the same electrical bandwidth that would be found in a significantly larger number of copper cables.
+Instead, Active Optical Cable (AOC) is a hybrid design technique.
+It utilizes optical fiber “between the connectors” to deliver the same electrical bandwidth that would be found in a significantly larger number of copper cables.
 Optical cables use light to transmit data and therefore the transmission is not delayed by distance.
-Because of the bandwidth-distance limits of copper cable installations, engineers frequently incorporate amplifiers, signal regenerators, frame grabbers, signal redrivers, retimers, and other similar devices inside the system assembly.
+Copper cable installations also tend to have bandwidth-distance limits.
+To remedy this issue, engineers frequently incorporate amplifiers, signal regenerators, frame grabbers, signal redrivers, retimers, and other similar devices inside the system assembly.
 AOC is becoming widely employed in various applications, including long-reach devices and data-hungry systems because of its countless advantages.

-AOC cables have many benefits over copper cable.
+Active optical vs. copper cables have many benefits.
 These benefits include reduced weight, higher bandwidth, lower power consumption, lower connectivity loss, EMI/EMS immunity, highly ruggedized, superior data entry, and technology supporting ESG (environmental, social, and governance standards).
-AOC uses electrical-to-optical conversion on the cable ends to improve the speed and distance performance of the cable without sacrificing compatibility with standard electrical interfaces.
+AOC uses electrical-to-optical conversion on the cable ends to improve the speed and distance performance of the cable.
+All of these benefits come without sacrificing compatibility with standard electrical interfaces.

 Active optical cable (AOC) is primarily situated for long-reach multi-lane data transfer, control, and power delivery.
 While optical communication data transmission belongs to the passive component, AOC is an exception.
 An AOC consists of multimode optical fibers, control chips, optical transceivers and receivers, and modules.